This will produce the sitemap file for us when accessing it from the approriate endpoint with the correct

 to app, the menu always appears in the same position.

-Read the preference from a CAFA setting, using the call GET /configuration
+Read the preference from a CAFA setting, using the call GET /configuration.
+Parameters:

 application=GOERP